ragona/vault-local-read-replica/README.md

 `LocalReplica` is simply two backends and a cache lifetime. `backend` is the "real" backend.
-It will be used as the authoritative source for data. `local` is just an `inmem` backend that plays the role of a local cache. `cacheLifetime` is exactly what it sounds like.
+It will be used as the authoritative source for data. `local` is just an `inmem` backend that plays the role of a mutable local cache. `cacheLifetime` is exactly what it sounds like.